cezarypiatek/cezarypiatek.github.io/src/content/post/mocking-outgoing-http-requests/index.md

 ]
 ```

-Find your unmatched request, take the `PartialMappingGuid` and open `http://localhost:1080/__admin/mappings/{PartialMappingGuid}`.
-Comparing request data with mapping you should be able to quickly figure out what is wrong with your stub.
-Take a look at `Score` attribute in `MatchDetails`.
-All items with Score set to 9 are the culprits.
+Take the `PartialMappingGuid` and open `http://localhost:1080/__admin/mappings/{PartialMappingGuid}` to get details about the expected request shape.
+By comparing request data with mapping you should be able to quickly figure out what is wrong with your stub.

 ```json
 {
   "Guid": "12e03c70-6de2-4aa4-81c8-87ab4dab9cf3",